 For non-registered users, we do not ordinarily collect any information about you except through web logs (see below), or if you fill out a web form, send us an email, or choose to share information with us in any other way.
 In that case, we will have the information that you provided and will use it to respond to your inquiry or to fulfill your request if we can.
 We do not share any of this information with anyone else, except as provided by law or to respond to your request.
 If you receive an email from Fiduciary Benchmarks that you no longer want to receive, you can ask us to stop by sending a request to firstname.lastname@example.org.

 fiduciarybenchmarks.com maintains standard web logs that automatically record basic information about everyone who visits our Site.
 These logs contain:

 - The Internet domain from which you access fiduciarybenchmarks.com (e.g., google.com, xyz.edu).

 - Your IP address.
 Your computer is automatically assigned an IP address when you surf the Internet.
 Static IP addresses are potentially identifiable, but dynamic addresses are usually not identifiable.

 - The type of browser (e.g., Internet Explorer or Chrome) and operating system (e.g., Windows or MAC) you use.

 - The date and time you visited fiduciarybenchmarks.com.

 - The address of the website you linked here from.

-Pages of our the Site and our e-mails may contain small electronic files known as web beacons (also referred to as clear gifs. pixel tags and single-pixel gifs) that permit Fiduciary Benchmarks, for example, to count users who have visited those pages or opened an e-mail and for other related Site statistics (for example, recording the popularity of certain Site content and verifying system and server integrity).
+Pages of our Site and our e-mails may contain small electronic files known as web beacons (also referred to as clear gifs, pixel tags, and single-pixel gifs) that permit Fiduciary Benchmarks, for example, to count users who have visited those pages or opened an e-mail and for other related Site statistics (for example, recording the popularity of certain Site content and verifying system and server integrity).

 How we use the information provided to us